10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

-This is by far the gold standard when it comes to SIBO lab testing because it is the most accurate and also determines if your SIBO is hydrogen or methane dominant.
+This is by far the gold standard when it comes to SIBO lab testing.
+It is the most accurate and also determines if your SIBO is hydrogen or methane dominant.
 However, it can be a bit cumbersome.

 You’ll need to fast for 12 hours, and breathe into a small balloon to measure your baseline levels of hydrogen and methane.
 Then you’ll ingest a precise amount of sugar (which feeds the bacteria) and repeat breath samples every 15 minutes for 3 or more hours to see if your levels of hydrogen or methane increase.